stlmc/stlmc.github.io/assets/files/cav2022-artifact/Readme.txt

 We consider the following additional benchmark models: bat-poly, bat-ode, wat-poly, wat-ode, car-linear, car-ode, rail-linear, rail-ode, thm-linear, the-poly, nav-ode, space-ode.
 See the STLmc technical report (https://stlmc.github.io/documents) for more details.
-These models and formulas are declared in the "benchmark/additional" directory.
+These models and formulas are declared in the 'benchmarks/additional' directory.

-Using the script 'run-exp', we can run all additional benchmark models with a 1-hour timeout, e.g., by the following command:
+Using the script 'run-exp', we can run all additional benchmark models with a 1-hour timeout as follows:

-user@VB:~/CAV2022-AeC/experiment$ ./run-exp ../benchmarks/additional/* -t 3600
+user@VB:~/CAV2022-AeC/experiment$ ./run-exp "../benchmarks/additional/" -t 3600

+In VM, it will take about 3 hours on AMD Ryzen 9 3.3GHz with VM quad-core and 4096MB memory.

-The script produces raw log data files in the 'logs-benchmarks-additional' subdirectory, explained above.
-The following command generates Table 2 and Table 3 of the technical report named 'logs-benchmarks-additional.html':
+The script produces raw log data files in the 'log-benchmarks-additional' subdirectory, explained above.
+We also provide a 'gen-tech-table' script, similar to the 'gen-paper-table' script, for generating Table 2 and 3 of our technical report.
+The following command generates Table 2 and Table 3 of the technical report, named 'log-benchmarks-additional-tech-table2.html' and 'log-benchmarks-additional-tech-table3.html',
+respectively:

-user@VB:~/CAV2022-AeC/experiment$ ./gen-table
+user@VB:~/CAV2022-AeC/experiment$ ./gen-tech-table